BXU69/GenCPM/README.md

 ### Arguments
 - `object`: returned GenCPM object from `.GenCPM` or `.regularized.GenCPM` functions.
 - `model`: a character string representing one of the built-in regression models. `"linear"` for `linear.GenCPM` and `linear.regularized.GenCPM`; `"logistic"` for `logit.GenCPM` and `logit.regularized.GenCPM`; "multinom"" for `multinom.GenCPM` and `multinom.regularized.GenCPM`; and `"cox"` for `cox.GenCPM` and `cox.regularized.GenCPM`.
 The default is `"linear"`.
 - `edge`: usage of edges to fit models, and it should be decided by the edge usage in the `"object"` input. `"seperate"` for fitting two separate models using positive edges and negative edges respectively, and `"combined"` for fitting only one model use all edges selected.
-The default is '"separate"`.
+The default is `"separate"`.
 The function will report error if the `edge` is not correctly specified.

 ### Output